 As someone who regularly watches videos on different platforms, I request you to avoid using click-bait video thumbnails.
 This causes a lot of annoyance to the viewer and give out a ‘cheating’ vibe.
 And this is not good for your brand.

 Impress your audience at first sight.
 Use the right color palette, but also make sure it doesn’t end up too gaudy and bright.
-You can use some image editing tools like Pixlr to enhance the colors by editing the image’s saturation and by using hue filters.
+You can use some image editing tools like Pixlr or Colorcinch to enhance the colors by editing the image’s saturation and by using hue filters.

 Tubular Insights claim that something as simple as sharpening the edges can have also a subliminal effect on your thumbnail!